motion/orbit/projects/blog/src/pages/update-one/index.md

   <a href="mailto:nate@tryorbit.com">Here is my email</a>, send any and all inquiries, requests, issues.
 </p>

-[Join our Slack room](http://slack.tryorbit.com) and [the download link again](/releases), for those who missed it.

-Let's start a revolution!
+[Join our Slack room](http://slack.tryorbit.com) if you'd like to discuss or give detailed feedback.

 <br />